fastoch/Networking/GNS3_Linux_Install.md

 Proprietary tools like Packet Tracer and VIRL are limited, in addition to being paid.
 What you need is a network emulator that is capable of network equipment and end device virtualization regardless of the brand.

-GNS3 is completely free and open-source.
+GNS3 stands for **Graphical Network Simulator**.
+It's completely free and open-source.

 ---